-I help readers and travelers navigate their trips, writing articles about how to get from point A to point B. As a traveler myself, I love the adventurous feeling that a foreign destination gives you; but I also love knowing a little about what to expect.
-I appreciate the idea of experienced vagabonds sharing insider details on how to travel between cities and popular destinations.
-The adventurous unknown—the travel butterflies in the pit of your stomach—are still there, but you can picture a place before you get there.
+I help readers and travelers make the most out of their trips to European countries, especially Central and Eastern Europe.
+As a traveler myself, I love the adventurous feeling that a foreign destination gives you; but I also love knowing a little about what to expect.
+The adventurous unknown—the travel butterflies in the pit of your stomach—are still there, but you can picture a place before you arrive.

 What places and activities do you specialize in?

-"I've called a handful of European countries my home, including Ireland, Spain, Hungary, and Romania.
+"I've called a handful of European countries my home, including Ireland, Spain, Hungary, Croatia, and Romania.
 I've taught English and freelanced as a writer.
-During my time abroad (I'm currently living in Bucharest, Romania) I've been lucky enough to enjoy extensive travels across Central and Eastern Europe.
-My countries of expertise include Slovenia, Austria, Slovakia, Poland, and the Balkans.
-I'm a big fan of architecture and food, which are my two main reasons to keep traveling.
-I love a budget trip, so road trips are my go-to vacation.
-I'm also very much into wine, so it's a good thing I live in Romania!"
+During my time abroad (I'm currently living in Budapest, Hungary), I've enjoyed extensive travels across Central and Eastern Europe.
+Besides where I've lived, my countries of expertise include Slovenia, Austria, Slovakia, Poland, and the Balkans.
+I'm a big fan of architecture, wine, and food, which are my two main reasons to keep traveling.
+I love a budget trip, so road trips are my go-to vacations, especially in gorgeous countries like Romania, Slovakia, Slovenia, and Croatia."

 How did you get involved in travel?